The warm weather is upon us and for many people, like us at Cycling Off-Grid, that means camping season is finally here.

 One of my favourite ways to cook meals while camping is by cooking chicken in a foil packet on the hot coals of a campfire.

-For a hot flavorful meal after a long day of hiking, try out this campfire recipe.
+For a hot flavoursome meal, after a long day of hiking, try out this campfire recipe.

 If you’re not going camping anytime soon, but still want to try cooking chicken in a foil packet, you can use your backyard grill or even your kitchen oven.